l0l869/Multi-Resets/README.md

 ### Setup

-- Enable the ability to multi-instance, run `configs/RegisterMulti.ahk`.
+- Enable the ability to multi-instance by running `configs/RegisterMulti.ahk`.
 - The macro needs to know where to click; go through the setup by opening `configs/Setup.ahk`.
 - If the arrangement of instances is changed, setup is to be redone.